kwkou/815/articles/sql-database/sql-database-automated-backups.md

 Metadata guidelines

 pageTitle
     60 characters or less.
 Includes name of the feature - primary benefit.
 Not the same as H1.
-Its 60 characters or fewer including all characters between the quotes and the Microsoft Azure site identifier.
+Its 60 characters or fewer including all characters between the quotes and the Azure site identifier.

 description
     115-145 characters.
 Duplicate of the first sentence in the introduction.
 This is the abstract of the article that displays under the title when searching in Bing or Google.